simonvomeyser/simple-web-dev/resources/markdown/use-env-variables-in-laravel-envoy.md

 ---
-title: How to use env variables in Laravel Envoy
+title: How to use env variables with Laravel Envoy Scripts
 release_date: now
 slug: use-env-variables-in-laravel-envoy
 excerpt: >-